 Price Range: $18–$66 (for multi-packs)

 A pair of MeUndies’ outrageously patterned skivvies come in as many as 142 different colors and prints.
-Whether you like to keep it to the bare (bottom) minimum with thongs, or want maximum coverage via their FeelFree Lace Long Boyshort, with a an ultra-long inseam that makes them easily double as lounge shorts and a “wedgie-free” design.
+Whether you like to keep it to the bare (bottom) minimum with thongs, or want maximum coverage via their FeelFree Lace Long Boyshort, with an ultra-long inseam that makes them easily double as lounge shorts and a “wedgie-free” design.

 You can also “match your bottom half to your better half”, with their monthly MatchMe subscription for couples.